astronomer/astro-provider-databricks/docs/index.rst

 Retries
 =======

-When repairing a DatabBricks workflow, we need to submit a repair request using databricks' Jobs API.
-One core difference between how databricks repairs work v.s.
-Airflow retries is that Airflow is able to retry one task at a time, while Databricks expects a single repair request for all tasks you want to rerun (this is because databricks starts a new job cluster for each repair request, and jobs clusters can't be modified once they are started).
+When repairing a Databricks workflow, we need to submit a repair request using Databricks' Jobs API.
+One core difference between how Databricks repairs work v.s.
+Airflow retries is that Airflow is able to retry one task at a time, while Databricks expects a single repair request for all tasks you want to rerun (this is because Databricks starts a new job cluster for each repair request, and jobs clusters can't be modified once they are started).

 To avoid creating multiple clusters for each failed task, we do not use Airflow's built-in retries.
 Instead, we offer a "Repair all tasks" button in the "launch" task's grid and graph node on the Airflow UI.
 This button finds all failed and skipped tasks and sends them to Databricks for repair.
 By using this approach, we can save time and resources, as we do not need to create a new cluster for each failed task.